-This year's positive financial performance would not have been possible without the hard work and determined effort of the staff and the management team.
-I sincerely thank them for their commitment and loyalty.
-Words of appreciation are also due to my fellow Directors for their backing and valued contribution throughout the year.
-In this regard, special thanks goes to David Stellini who for almost 13 years served first as a chairman then as a director and invariably showed strong commitment and dedication to the Company.
-I also thank our customers for their trust and confidence, and you, the Company's shareholders, for your continued support.
+Considering the various challenges we faced this year we believe that the financial performance, although not ideal, was a reasonably satisfactory one.
+In this regard I thank our management team and all the staff for their commitment and loyalty.
+Words of appreciation are also due to my fellow Directors for their support and valued contribution throughout the year.
+I also thank our customers for loyalty, and you, the Company's shareholders, for your continued expression of confidence and trust.